6 Ways That Angelica Seed Oil Can Be Used

 For Soothing And Aromatic Massages

-A couple of drops of angelica oil can be added to a carrier oil to make a soothing, nice massage oil for improving circulation and helping with your digestion.
-Gentle massage the oil into the affected area.
+A couple of drops of angelica oil can be added to a carrier oil to make soothing, nice massage oil for improving circulation and helping with your digestion.
+Gently massage the oil into the affected area.
 The aroma helps to lift your spirits as well.

 For Your Skin

-Angelica essential oil is a nervine, carminative, tonic, stimulant, diuretic, expectorant and digestive.
-It is used in aromatherapy for treating nervous and stress conditions, colds, coughs, bronchitis, rheumatism, gout, arthritis, migraines, indigestion, anemia, congested and dull skin conditions, irritated skin and psoriasis.
-To treat skin problems an aromatic water can also be made out of distilled Angelica leaves.
+Angelica essential oil is a nervine, carminative, tonic, stimulant, diuretic, expectorant, and digestive.
+It is used in aromatherapy for treating nervous and stress conditions, colds, coughs, bronchitis, rheumatism, gout, arthritis, migraines, indigestion, anemia, congested, and dull skin conditions, irritated skin, and psoriasis.
+To treat skin problems, aromatic water can also be made out of distilled angelica leaves.

-The angelica plants is part of a family of around 60 species and grows in sub-arctic and temperate areas.
-It is originally from Hungary, but can be found up to Iceland in the north and as low as China in the south.
-For centuries the plant has been used for medicinal purposes by a number of different cultures like those in northern European countries and China.
-Legend has it that Angelica got its name from humans being informed of its medicinal value by the angel Gabriel; so it is how it supposedly got the Greek name of “arkhangolos.”
-It has other common names as well, including Norwegian Angelica, wild celery and Holy Ghost.
+The angelica plants are part of a family of around 60 species and grow in sub-arctic and temperate areas.
+It is originally from Hungary but can be found up to Iceland in the north and as low as China in the south.
+For centuries, the plant has been used for medicinal purposes by a number of different cultures like those in northern European countries and China.
+Legend has it that angelica got its name from humans being informed of its medicinal value by the angel Gabriel; so it is how it supposedly got the Greek name of “arkhangolos.”
+It has other common names as well, including Norwegian angelica, wild celery, and Holy Ghost.